 Using a portable hard drive appears to be cheaper option, there are no subscription cost and bandwidth usage fees, unlike in the case of a cloud service.
 However if you don’t have much data to keep online, some clouds can do it for you for free.

 It is easier and faster to transfer your data to a hard drive for backup rather than upload it on a cloud, even if you have a decent Internet connection.

 Local storage seems to have an advantage here, we tend to think that unless someone gets a hold of your hard drive, your files remain safe and protected.
 However, cloud storage providers employ the latest security technologies individuals cannot afford.
 Let us not forget that unlike cloud, hard drive, just like any hardware device, is susceptible to physical damage or loss.

 This is where cloud storage services are much ahead of local storage devices.
 Since your data is stored online, you can access it from anywhere anytime as long as you are connected to the Internet.
 This proves to be really convenient.

 Data stored on a cloud can easily be shared with others, you can work on documents and files at the same time.

 As you can see, choosing a backup method depends on your priorities – businesses or individuals for whom flexibility is a priority might be better off with cloud storage services, while those who are concerned about the price would rather keep their data on an external hard drive.
 Nothing is preventing you from utilizing both methods at the same time.

 So if you keep your data online, make sure you have the right software tool to manage your online data.
 The best would be a tool that can mount cloud drive on your computer.

-We suggest using CloudMounter, this application enables you to mount cloud storage as local drive on your PC so you can easily access and manage data stored there.
+We suggest using CloudMounter, this cloud management application enables you to mount cloud storage as local drive on your PC so you can easily access and manage data stored there.
 It supports all popular cloud services such as Google Drive, Dropbox, Microsoft OneDrive and Amazon S3.
 It thus becomes almost a single point of access to all your online data.